montekki/montekki/README.md

-I am a software developer originally from Moscow, now residing in Istanbul.
+I am a software developer originally from Moscow, now residing in Berlin.

 Besides work I enjoy BJJ, Weightlifting and other activities.